Monsters, Inc.: Development

 The idea for Monsters, Inc., along with ideas that would eventually become A Bug's Life, Finding Nemo, and WALL-E, was conceived in a lunch in 1994 attended by John Lasseter, Pete Docter, Andrew Stanton, and Joe Ranft near the completion of Toy Story.
 One of the ideas that came out of the brainstorming session was a film about monsters.
 "When we were making Toy Story", Docter said, "everybody came up to me and said, 'Hey, I totally believed that my toys came to life when I left the room.'
 So when Disney asked us to do some more films, I wanted to tap into a childlike notion that was similar to that.
 I knew monsters were coming out of my closet when I was a kid.
 So I said, 'Hey, let's do a film about monsters.

 Docter began work on the film that would become Monsters, Inc. in 1996, while others focused on A Bug's Life (1998) and Toy Story 2 (1999).
 Its code name was Hidden City, after Docter's favorite restaurant in Point Richmond.
 By early February 1997, Docter, together with Harley Jessup, Jill Culton, and Jeff Pidgeon, had drafted a treatment that bore some resemblance to the final film.
 Docter pitched the story to Disney with some initial artwork on February 4 that year.
 He and his story team left with some suggestions in hand and returned to pitch a refined version of the story on May 30.
 At this pitch meeting, longtime Disney animator Joe Grant – whose work stretched back to Snow White and the Seven Dwarfs (1937) – suggested the title Monsters, Inc., a play on the title of the gangster film Murder, Inc. (1960), and the name stuck.
 The film would be the first Pixar feature not directed by Lasseter, helmed instead by Docter, as well as Lee Unkrich and David Silverman, who served as co-directors.
-The early test of Monsters, Inc. was released on October 11, 1998.